The Brotherhood (rap group): 1984–89 The Brotherhood VIP

 The band started in 1984 as a loose collective of around eight members called the Brotherhood VIP.
 VIP stood for "Vagabonds in Power", taken from a Fela Kuti record of the same name.
 They were a collective of rappers, dancers, graffiti artists, and DJ's who were black, white, Muslim and Jewish.
 The group included Aston Harvey, later known as DJ Hasty of the Freestylers, a Muslim Tanzanian MC named Sir Yes and a producer named Secretgrooves.
 In later interviews, founding member Lorenzo (Laurence Knopf, later called Mr Shylok) told the press the name had referred to the collective's ideal of "brotherhood between races".
 The Brotherhood VIP were a regular feature at North London underground hip hop jams and blues parties in the original 80s underground scene.
 Their mix tapes laced with rap circulated until 1989, when the original line up amicably parted ways.
 1990 saw The Brotherhood, now including DJ/Producer Son of Funk (Jason Roth, later known as DJ Diablo, part of Roots Manuva's "Banana Clan" and featured in DJ MK's The Funhouse), continue to record demo tracks, assisted by production from Secretgrooves who had formed a new group called VIP with Sir Yes.
 In turn Lorenzo (Mr Shylok) helped out on production of VIP's demo tracks.

 1991: Descendants of the Holocaust EP

 Original DJ and rapper members Lorenzo and DJ Pump Action (later known as DJ Crystl), plus Son of Funk (DJ Diablo) who had joined in 1990, and a later addition, The Pioneer, formed the next incarnation as The Brotherhood.
 Lorenzo had a friendship with a budding music producer Trevor "The Underdog" Jackson and together they produced the first Brotherhood 12" EP "Descendants of the Holocaust" in 1991.
 The tracks on the EP were originally produced by Lorenzo with Son of Funk.
 This release was the first release on the Bite It!
 Label, which grew to include label mates of the Brotherhood – "The Scientists of Sound" and "Little Pauly Ryan".
-On this track, the band drew on their shared Jewish legacy for the first and last time8 and the track reached number 8 in the UK's Echoes Hip Hop Chart.
+On this track, the band drew on their shared Jewish legacy and the track reached number 8 in the UK's Echoes Hip Hop Chart.